Table of Contents

 Yes, in the stage of liquidation, the company continues to have legal personality, but only for the necessary aspects of the liquidation.
 As states the Romanian law no. 31/1990 regarding companies, the company retains its legal personality for liquidation operations until its completion.

 Yes, the liquidation must be completed within one year from the date of dissolution, but this period may be extended under certain conditions.
+If this occurs, the experts at our law firm in Romania can assist during its entire duration.

 Within 15 days of the completion of the liquidation, the liquidators will submit to the Trade Register a request for the delisting of the company from the trade register.
 If within 3 months after the expiry of one year from the completion of dissolution, extended by the court as appropriate, the Trade Register Office was not notified of any request for cancellation or no request for the appointment of the liquidator, the company is removed from the Trade Register.

 Commercial law is an important part of the activity of the Darie, Manea & Associates law firm.
 The liquidation procedure and the dissolution of a company in accordance with the laws of Romania are complex phases of the termination of the legal personality of the company.
-Our lawyers offer specialized legal assistance, explaining exactly what this stage implies in the life of your company, as well as the consequences arising there from, guaranteeing representation before all the competent authorities.
+Our lawyers in Romania offer specialized legal assistance, explaining exactly what this stage implies in the life of your company, as well as the consequences arising there from, guaranteeing representation before all the competent authorities.
 Do not hesitate to contact us for more information on this issue!